CastosHQ/Seriously-Simple-Podcasting/readme.txt

 = 1.19.18 =
 * 2019-04-29
-* [NEW] Option to import an external podcast feed, useful when moving from a third party service to Seriously Simple Podcasting
+* [NEW] Option to import an external podcast feed, useful when moving from a third party service to Seriously Simple Podcasting (props [Jake Spurlock](https://github.com/whyisjake))
 * [FIX] Fixes a PHP 7 deprecated function error

 = 1.19.17 =